The premium is the current market price of an options contract. Like any market price, it’s influenced by supply and demand:

 In summary:

-Again, when an option has no intrinsic value, the premium is 100% comprised of time value.
-If you were to purchase this put, you’re not paying for any immediate benefit.
-The $400 premium ($4 x 100 shares) is paying only for time, which provides the opportunity for the market price to fall below $20.
+Again, when an option has no intrinsic value, the premium is 100% time value.
+If you purchased this put, you wouldn’t be paying for any immediate exercise benefit.
+The $400 premium ($4 x 100 shares) pays only for time, which gives the market price a chance to fall below $20.

-American-style options allow for exercise to occur at any time.
+American-style options allow exercise to occur at any time.
 Equity (stock) options are American-style.

 European-style options only allow exercise to occur at expiration.
 Index options, which derive their value from fluctuating index values, are almost always European-style.
-This style of option was introduced to reduce the anxiety of option writers.
-Although an option may go in the money, the writer knows they don’t need to be concerned about an exercise until expiration.
+This style was introduced to reduce the anxiety of option writers.
+Even if an option goes in the money, the writer knows they don’t need to be concerned about exercise until expiration.

 Sign up for free to take 12 quiz questions on this topic